 Voice Day – Hold a singing competition.

-Other Ideas: wear violet (purple), dress like a vacationer day, volunteer appreciation day, arrange for a special visitor
+Other Ideas: wear violet (purple), dress like a vacationer day, volunteer appreciation day, arrange for a special visitor, vest day (using brown grocery bags)

 Window Day – Let your students decorate the classroom windows with dry erase marker graffiti.